Stojo + Collapsible Coffee Cup

 Collapsible Coffee Cup

-COLLAPSIBLE COFFEE CUP WITH STRAW - Enjoy your favorite hot or cold beverages anywhere, anytime.
-Once you finish your pick me up drink, simply collapse and store your reusable travel cup.
-Never be caught without it, just collapse and go! *NB: Straw Included A LIFETIME OF CONVENIENCE - Everything about the collapsible travel cup is simply convenient and the silicone cups are meant to last a lifetime as they are virtually indestructible, resilient and safe SIP, STOW, GO - Collapsed (height 2-inch x diameter 4-inch), this tea or coffee cup comes with a collapsible silicone straw that is removable and reusable.
-The travel cup collapses into easy to clean parts that are both dishwasher and microwave safe SAFE & SUSTAINABLE - The collapsible cup is made from food-grade silicone and recyclable materials which means no BPA’s, Phthalates, leads or glues REDUCE YOUR DISPOSABLE CUP USE - No need to use disposable cups ever again, help save the planet by using a reusable cup from Stojo.
+EXTRA LARGE COLLAPSIBLE COFFEE CUP WITH STRAW - The Stojo large coffee cup is the 24oz version of our collapsible cup.
+Perfect for your smoothies, post-workout protein shakes or bubble tea.
+Enjoy your favorite beverages hot or cold anytime, anywhere A LIFETIME OF CONVENIENCE - Everything about the collapsible travel cup is simply convenient and the silicone cups are meant to last a lifetime as they are virtually indestructible, resilient and safe SIP, STOW, GO - Collapsed (height 2.5 inch x diameter 4.5 inch), simply throw the coffee cup in your bag or pocket or stash in your luggage before a flight or camping trip so it’s always there when you need it.
+This bigger size travel cup collapses into easy to clean parts that are both dishwasher and microwave safe SAFE & SUSTAINABLE - The collapsible cup is made from food-grade silicone and recyclable materials which means no BPA’s, Phthalates, leads or glues REDUCE YOUR DISPOSABLE CUP USE - No need to use disposable cups ever again, help save the planet by using a reusable cup from Stojo.
 Most cafes offer BYO cup discounts or simply fill it with home-brew and save even more.
-It's truly one versatile travel cup.
-Makes the perfect gift or stocking filler
+It's truly one versatile travel cup The Perfect On-The-Go Collapsible Cup The Stojo Large Size Cup is the 24 oz version of our collapsible cup.
+It is ultra-portable, collapsible, and reusable.
+Designed by coffee lovers, for coffee lovers.
+It’s a convenient alternative to bulky travel mugs and better for the environment than disposable cups.
+No bulk, no mess!
+Unlike large coffee mugs, the Stojo to go cup quickly collapses into a leak-proof disk that stows anywhere.
+Take It With Your Whenever, Wherever Throw your 2.5 inch collapsed Stojo in your bag or pocket or stash in your luggage before a flight or camping trip so it’s always there when you need it.
+After every use, you can remove the collapsible straw with your Stojo or any cup, clean it and reuse it for your next beverage.
+Give this ground-breaking bigger version of our collapsible coffee cup a try and you will be amazed by how easy it is to carry, store and clean.
+Once you've finished your drink, just collapse, seal, stow and go!
+Our 24oz cup is made with phthalate and BPA-free silicone and recyclable materials that are excellent for your health as well as our planet.
+Forget about disposable plastic cups that keep costing you money and heavily pollute our landfills and oceans.
+Instead, try a collapsible, silicone cup that will last for a very long time to come!
+Stojo Brooklyn Ink Dimensions Expanded Height – 6.13 inches Collapsed height – 2.5 inches Diameter – 4.5 inches Capacity – 24 ounces / 709ml Take The Stojo Pledge We are on a mission to drastically reduce disposable cup use and want you to join our cause.